TheVaffel/HConLib/README.md

 `g++ wingine_test.cpp -o wingine_test -I path/to/HConLib/include -L path/to/HConLib/lib -l Winval -l Wingine -l X11 -l glslang -l OSDependent -l pthread -l SPIRV -l SPVRemapper -l OGLCompiler -l HLSL -l vulkan -std=c++11`

-You can always see the CMakeLists.txt in the example folders to see what libraries are linked with
+You can always see the CMakeLists.txt in the example folder to see what libraries are linked into the mix

+#### Windows

+The above should work if  `g++` is installed.
+Equivalents with Visual Studio's compiler (`cl`) would probably work too.
+Building with `cmake` and `msbuild` might be easier anyway.
+But I don't judge.

 ## Examples

-* Compile examples by going to examples and run `compile_with_cmake.sh`
+* Compile examples by going to examples and run `compile_with_cmake.sh` in Linux or `compile_with_cmake.bat` in Windows
 * Expects the Vulkan shared library to be in default linker search path if building with Wingine
 * Supports turbojpeg for image decompression with webcam (see example/CMakeLists.txt to see how it is used)